01 June 2007 (Friday) - Fog

 Following on from yesterday – Car mirror fixed.
 Gob fixed.
 It all gets sorted out, but I HATE the waiting around to get these things done, especially when a knackered mirror can put the skids under loading up the car & going camping at the weekend.

 Preparations for the weekend continue.
-I
+I had

-brewery says they need two weeks notice to supply the stuff, and the other
+says they need two weeks notice to supply the stuff, and the other brewery

 And so to cubs.
 We are currently doing the